ydoh2016/WSYNC-Web/BRANDING.md

 ## Don'ts

-- ❌ Don't claim AI features (we don't have any)
+- ❌ Don't overpromise AI capabilities (be clear about "coming soon")
-- ❌ Don't promise features we don't have
+- ❌ Don't promise features we don't have yet
 - ❌ Don't compare negatively to competitors
-- ❌ Don't use corporate jargon
+- ❌ Don't use excessive corporate jargon
-- ❌ Don't oversell - be honest about limitations
+- ❌ Don't oversell - be honest about current limitations

 ## Launch Messaging